Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Long-eared Owl.

-Common in adjacent pine forests, but only six records on my land - a single bird seen at dusk in November 2005, one on 23 May 2019, one on 16 August 2019, one calling on 18 April 2020, one hunting at dusk on 30 July 2020 and one at night on 21 November 2021.
+Common in adjacent pine forests, but only seven records on my land - a single bird seen at dusk in November 2005, one on 23 May 2019, one on 16 August 2019, one calling on 18 April 2020, one hunting at dusk on 30 July 2020, one at night on 21 November 2021 and one hunting in the evening on 3 July 2024.
 Probably occurs more frequently.

 Pygmy Owl.